TITLES AND

 "Swami" (05/17/59):

-When the Martins offer to host the church carnival, Timmy and Boomer decide to have their own booth—and after trying other ideas, take Uncle Petrie's advice and have a fortunetelling concession.
+When the Martins offer to host the Sunday School carnival since the churchyard is being dug up for a new social hall, Timmy and Boomer decide to have their own booth—and after planning to have a minnow toss, find out Phil is already doing the same thing.
+So they take Uncle Petrie's advice and have a fortunetelling concession.
 Boomer: Todd Ferrell.
 Willy: Linda Wrather.
-Thief: Ken Tellman.
-Sarcastic Boy: Ricky Kelman.
+Pickpocket: Ken Terrell.
+Phil: Ricky Kelman.

 • Note: While "Lassie Jr" plays Lassie in most of the episode, there is a scene with Timmy on the phone where another collie is playing the role.
+You can also see this other dog in a kitchen scene.
 See the sixth season page to find out the story behind that.

 "Campout" (05/24/59):

-An older boy named Chuck, on the run from an uncle who didn't believe his story of a marauding bear, encourages Timmy and Boomer to camp out, so they try "roughing it" for the first time in the barn.
+An older boy named Chuck, on the run from an uncle who didn't believe his story of a marauding bear, encourages Timmy and Boomer to camp out, so they try "roughing it" for the first time—in the barn.
+But Chuck seeks refuge there as well.
 Boomer: Todd Ferrell.
 Chuck: John Washbrook.

 "Lassie's Guest" (05/31/59):